Page 2

 Interior

 • Cab had to be mostly stripped out to repaint.
-I've gone for Toyota French Vanilla White, as its commonly available.

 • Inside door panels coated with rust proofing and sound proofing.